The Nadir of the Thin Man

 My friend’s neighbors thanked him for the intervention and assistance, but afterward, they kept to themselves.
 Rick was disappointed that they barely spoke to him for the rest of the time they lived next door.

 I think he understood.
-I think maybe I did, too.
+Maybe I did, too.

 A week after I assured the skinny meter reader that his former troubles remained in the past, he marched into the computer room.
 He appeared more confident, maybe a little pleased with himself.